 Carl Jung’s perspective on personality is quite insightful; he wrote that what appears to be random behavior is actually the result of differences in the way people prefer to use their mental capacities.

-Jung’s theory on personality types shows the various behavioral patterns and attitude.
+Jung’s theory on personality types shows various behavioral patterns and attitudes.
 Using the theory, you can delve deeper into your own mind and comprehend your thoughts and feelings.